tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 - Palantir will be in London.
 I have never worked abroad before, and I find their product _incredibly interesting_.
 It was a no brainer to accept them, especially to do SWE work.
 - Apple would allow me to do ML engineering at a big organization - and I really wanted to do that, too.
 Apple being a FAANG company also helps to give me some credibility down the line.

 Now, you might think those were no brainers - in some sense, they were.
 But I just want to highlight that these two weren't the highest paying opportunities.
 I tell myself this, and I will tell all my friends, don't optimize for pay so early.
-I think I'm mostly inspired by [this wonderful blog post](https://lethain.com/forty-year-career/) and [this one by Shreya Shankar](https://nav.al/long-term), and I'd do no justice explaining it here - but the general idea is that I am optimizing for learning _rate_ early on in my career.
+I think I'm mostly inspired by [this wonderful blog post](https://lethain.com/forty-year-career/) and [this other one](https://nav.al/long-term), and I'd do no justice explaining it here - but the general idea is that I am optimizing for learning _rate_ early on in my career.

 ### What's next?